iced-rs/iced/ROADMAP.md

 # Roadmap
 This document describes the current state of Iced and some of the most important next steps we should take before it can become a production-ready GUI library.
-This list keeps the short term new features in sight in order to coordinate work.
+This list keeps the short term new features in sight in order to coordinate work and discussion.
 Therefore, it is not meant to be exhaustive.

 ## Next steps
 Most of the work related to these features needs to happen in the `iced_native` path of the ecosystem, as the web already supports many of them.